X-ray - skeleton

 What the risks are

 There is low radiation exposure.
-X-rays machines are monitored and regulated to provide the minimum amount of radiation exposure needed to produce the image.
+X-rays machines are set to provide the smallest amount of radiation exposure needed to produce the image.
 Most experts feel that the risk is low compared with the benefits.

 Pregnant women and children are more sensitive to the risks of the x-ray.
 A protective shield may be worn over areas not being scanned.